a great question to ask

 So come on and let me know

 The inclusion of Spanish lyrics in the song was a spontaneous idea by Strummer.
-In a 1991 interview, he recalled, “On the spur of the moment, I said, ‘I’m going to do the backing vocals in Spanish’… We needed a translator, so Eddie Garcia, the tape operator, called his mother in Brooklyn Heights and read her the lyrics over the phone, and she translated them.
+He recalled, “On the spur of the moment, I said, ‘I’m going to do the backing vocals in Spanish’… We needed a translator, so Eddie Garcia, the tape operator, called his mother in Brooklyn Heights and read her the lyrics over the phone, and she translated them.
 But Eddie and his mum are Ecuadorian, so it’s Ecuadorian Spanish that me and Ely are singing on the backing vocals.”

 This indecision’s bugging me (Esta indecisión me molesta)